Tylerdevries/ToDoApp/README.md

 ![todo app](https://user-images.githubusercontent.com/93283135/192441816-70012c1a-1640-4d59-be2d-f4e792c9db7c.PNG)

 ## Features:

 ### General Navigation:

+I Designed the site with UX in mind.

 Users are initially directed to a login page where they can sign in using a username and password or use a register redirect to sign up for the app.

 New users will be directed to a register page where there will be three fields for them to fill out, Username, password and password confirmation.